 Both the SBC and the GSX have flexible handling of error conditions, e.g. “reject the call”, “continue with the call”, “continue with the call and remove Identity header” if signature verification fails.

 Ribbon STIR/SHAKEN as a Service

 Select Ribbon’s S/SaaS solution to take advantage of a cloud-hosted managed service instead of implementing a STIR/SHAKEN-compliant Secure Telephone Identity product within your own network.
-With this solution, Ribbon takes care of all the Authentication and Verification functions as a managed service.
+With this solution, Ribbon takes care of all the STIR/SHAKEN authentication, signing, verification, and certificate repository services.
 The service provider’s only obligation is to have a Session Border Controller (SBC) for interworking with the Ribbon hosted service.
 This hosted service is offered by Ribbon in a standard SaaS model where the service is consumed on a usage basis.